-We offer a range of clinical and non-clinical PhD projects via our CRUK Centre:
+We offer a range of clinical and non-clinical PhD projects via our CRUK Centre and CRUK Institute:

 Cancer Research UK Manchester Centre

 The Cancer Research UK Manchester Centre PhD Scheme is highly competitive.
 It seeks ambitious, motivated students and clinical fellows who aim to launch and develop a career in world leading cancer research.